Hierarchical Attention-based Age Estimation and Bias Estimation: Experimental Results

 \subsection{Bias Analysis}

-Following the discussion in Section \ref{subsec:Related bias}, we present a statistical bias analysis based on the MORPH II dataset, whose gender and ethnicity breakdown are given in Table \ref{table:demographic_comparison}.
-The MORPH II dataset is imbalanced in terms of the age, gender and ethnicity.
-Our approach, as well as all prior schemes, was trained by randomly sampling the dataset, resulting in an ethnically and gender-wise unbalanced and biased training and test sets.
-We report for the first time, to the best of our knowledge, bias estimates that are also applicable to previous works.
-In our bias analysis we use the SE protocol and the proposed SOTA network as in Table \ref{table:Morph-II}.
+Following the discussion in Section \ref{subsec:Related bias}, we present a statistical bias analysis based on the MORPH II dataset, whose gender and ethnicity breakdowns are given in Table \ref{table:demographic_comparison}.
+The MORPH II dataset is imbalanced in terms of the age, gender, and ethnicity.
+Our approach, as well as all prior schemes, was trained by randomly sampling the dataset, resulting in an ethnically and gender-wise imbalanced and biased training and test sets.
+We report for the first time, to the best of our knowledge, bias estimates for a scheme that is of SOTA accuracy (MAE$\approx $2.5 years).
+In our bias analysis, we use the SE protocol and the proposed SOTA network, as in Table \ref{table:Morph-II}.

-\textbf{Age bias.} The error distribution vs. the estimated age is reported in Table \ref{table:morph2_count}.
-The age estimation errors relate to the given number of training samples per age range, and the age-related appearance changes, that are difficult to quantify.
-The lowest estimation error is for the 15-25 age range.
-As the number of training samples is relatively small, We attribute that to the accelerated rate of physiological appearance changes making the age estimation easier.
-The error flattens for the 30-50 age range that contains most of the training samples, and increases for the 55-70 age range in which here are a limited number of samples.
+\textbf{Age bias.} The error distribution vs. estimated age is reported in Table \ref{table:morph2_count}.
+Age estimation errors result from the given number of training samples per age range, as well as age-related appearance changes that are hard to quantify.
+The 15-25 age range has the lowest estimation error.
+As the number of training samples is relatively small, we attribute it to the accelerated rate of changes in physiological appearance, making the age estimation easier.
+The error flattens for the 30-50 age range, which contains most of the training samples, but increases for the 55-70 age range, where there are fewer samples.